MicrosoftDocs/win32/desktop-src/Msi/returning-error-messages-from-custom-actions.md

 ---
-Description: 'This section describes how to send messages from custom actions that actually perform a part of the installation by calling a dynamic link library or script.' ms.assetid: '637efccf-920d-421d-9183-528cc3515bf8'
+Description: This section describes how to send messages from custom actions that actually perform a part of the installation by calling a dynamic link library or script. ms.assetid: 637efccf-920d-421d-9183-528cc3515bf8
-title: Returning Error Messages from Custom Actions
+title: Returning Error Messages from Custom Actions ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Returning Error Messages from Custom Actions

 This section describes how to send messages from custom actions that actually perform a part of the installation by calling a dynamic link library or script.
 Note that [Custom Action Type 19](custom-action-type-19.md) only sends a specified error message, returns failure, and then terminates the installation.
 Custom Action Type 19 does not perform any part of the installation.

-To send an error message from a custom action that uses a [dynamic-link library](dynamic-link-libraries.md) (DLL), have the custom action call [**MsiProcessMessage**](msiprocessmessage.md).
+To send an error message from a custom action that uses a [dynamic-link library](dynamic-link-libraries.md) (DLL), have the custom action call [**MsiProcessMessage**](/windows/win32/Msiquery/nf-msiquery-msiprocessmessage?branch=master).
 Note that custom actions launched by a [DoAction ControlEvent](doaction-controlevent.md) can send messages with the [**Message**](session-message.md) method but cannot send a message with **MsiProcessMessage**.
 On systems earlier than Windows Server 2003, custom actions launched by a DoAction ControlEvent cannot send messages with **MsiProcessMessage** or **Message** method.
 For more information, see [Sending Messages to Windows Installer Using MsiProcessMessage](sending-messages-to-windows-installer-using-msiprocessmessage.md).

 **To display an error message from within a custom action using a DLL**

-1. The custom action should call [**MsiProcessMessage**](msiprocessmessage.md) and pass in the parameters *hInstall*, *eMessageType*, and *hRecord*.
-The handle to the installation, [Custom Action Type 19](custom-action-type-19.md), may be provided to the custom action as described in [Accessing the Current Installer Session from Inside a Custom Action](accessing-the-current-installer-session-from-inside-a-custom-action.md) or from [**MsiOpenProduct**](msiopenproduct.md) or [**MsiOpenPackage**](msiopenpackage.md).
+1. The custom action should call [**MsiProcessMessage**](/windows/win32/Msiquery/nf-msiquery-msiprocessmessage?branch=master) and pass in the parameters *hInstall*, *eMessageType*, and *hRecord*.
+The handle to the installation, [Custom Action Type 19](custom-action-type-19.md), may be provided to the custom action as described in [Accessing the Current Installer Session from Inside a Custom Action](accessing-the-current-installer-session-from-inside-a-custom-action.md) or from [**MsiOpenProduct**](/windows/win32/Msi/nf-msi-msiopenproducta?branch=master) or [**MsiOpenPackage**](/windows/win32/Msi/nf-msi-msiopenpackagea?branch=master).
-2. The parameter *eMessageType* should specify one of the message types as listed in [**MsiProcessMessage**](msiprocessmessage.md).
+2. The parameter *eMessageType* should specify one of the message types as listed in [**MsiProcessMessage**](/windows/win32/Msiquery/nf-msiquery-msiprocessmessage?branch=master).
-3. The *hRecord* parameter of the [**MsiProcessMessage**](msiprocessmessage.md) function depends upon the message type.
+3. The *hRecord* parameter of the [**MsiProcessMessage**](/windows/win32/Msiquery/nf-msiquery-msiprocessmessage?branch=master) function depends upon the message type.
 See [Sending Messages to Windows Installer Using MsiProcessMessage](sending-messages-to-windows-installer-using-msiprocessmessage.md).
 If the message contains formatted data, enter the message into the [Error](error-table.md) table using the formatting described in [Formatted](formatted.md).

 To send an error message from a custom action that uses [Scripts](scripts.md), the custom action may call the [**Message**](session-message.md) method of the [**Session**](session-object.md) object.